lucaslorentz/caddy-docker-proxy/README.md

         Process Caddyfile before loading it, removing invalid servers (default true) --proxy-service-tasks
-        Proxy to service tasks instead of service load balancer (default true)
+        Proxy to service tasks instead of service load balancer (default true) --scan-stopped-containers
+        Scan stopped containers and use their labels for Caddyfile generation (default false)
 ```

 Those flags can also be set via environment variables: